 From my favorite Victoria Magazine I had saved these two pages that I love to share with you.
 Some readers have indicated as never having seen knife rests before.
 Well, they have been around for quite a while.
 For your convenience I will re-type the text here below the images.
-At my Zen Cart powered on line boutique: Mariette's Back to Basics you can view several silver plated French knife rests from Christofle.
+For sale at my: Spectrenoir you can view several silver plated French knife rests from Christofle.
 Replacements Ltd. does have some crystal ones from Lalique, France and such.

 Polished and Gleaming